hassio-addons/addon-matrix/README.md

 **Note**: _You should only set this once.
 You will likely have to reinstall the addon to change this after the fact, losing all your rooms and users._

+### Option: `leave_front_door_open`

+Adding this option to the add-on configuration allows you to disable HA authentication on the Riot interface by setting it to `true` and leaving the username and password empty.

+**Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
+USE AT YOUR OWN RISK!_

 ## Changelog & Releases